sqlxpert/lights-off-aws/README.md

 Two strengths of this tool are its distributed design and its simplicity.

 Lights Off operates independently in each region, in each AWS account.
-Every (region, account) pair has its own logs and error queue.
+Every (region, account) pair has its own log and error queue.
 Operation does not depend on central resources, other than an optional customer-managed multi-region KMS key.
 Centralized logging and monitoring would introduce a single point of failure and add complexity, only to duplicate AWS features that